This is the revised and expanded prologue and part 1 for the novel, which is now available on Amazon.

-Thirty years of hell.
-He hadn’t been able to keep a girlfriend – as soon as things got intimate, the fact that this creeper was standing there watching him caused Ryan to just stop, which always led to fights.
+This man had put Ryan through thirty years of hell.
 People thought he was weird because he was always glancing at something none of them could see – cute when a cat did it, creepy when an adult did.
-Sleeping, at times, under that watchful gaze, was a nightmare.
+Sleeping under that watchful gaze was a nightmare.

 Ryan would be damned if the bastard was going to walk off after all of that without an explanation.

 The man turned into an alley, and Ryan was grateful to duck out of the crowd, pushing past a pair of young women who shouted obscenities at him.
-Thankfully, the man in the suit had always preferred to avoid walking through matter when he could, and this held true now.
+Ryan felt a surge of relief.
+If the man in the suit had ducked through a wall, the chase would have been over in that instant.
+It had always seemed to Ryan that the man preferred to avoid walking through matter when he could, and this held true now.

 “Stop!
 Just…stop!
 Please!”

 The man…hesitated.
-He didn’t turn around to look at Ryan, didn’t speak, but he stopped walking, staring ahead at the brick wall.
+He didn’t turn around to look at Ryan, didn’t speak, but he stopped walking and stared ahead at the brick wall.

-“Home office.”
-He sighed, and rubbed his temples.
 “I shouldn’t be talking to you.
 I can’t imagine how hard this has been.”
-He paused and saw the fury in Ryan’s face, and sighed again.
+He paused and saw the fury in Ryan’s face, and sighed.
 “Or…actually, I guess I can, I’ve seen it.”